 Oregon is one of the top, if not the top, places to visit in the United States.
-It’s easy to see why with all the good beer, delicious food, and beautiful scenery.
-There’s so many options when looking for places to stay in Oregon, and while we love a good hotel room with all the comfort and normal amenities, were also really into finding cool places to stay.
+It’s easy to see why with all the good beer, delicious food, and beautiful scenery!
+There’s so many options when looking for places to stay in Oregon, and while we love a good hotel room with all the comfort and normal amenities, we’re also really into finding cool places to stay.
 Because we’re so into finding off the beaten path accommodations, we thought we’d share some of our favorites.
 We’re bringing you some of the most unique places to stay in Oregon.
 We’re talking treehouses, cabins, greenhouses, and even a teepee.
 Being Oregon locals, one of our favorite things to do is road-tripping around the state to explore new places.
 Oregon is easy to get around and a very pretty state to drive around.
 So next time you’re visiting Oregon and looking for a great road trip from Portland, we have some new places for you to try!
-Believe us, all your friends will be super jealous when you’re sleeping in a treehouse!
-Here are our some of the coolest places to stay in Oregon.
+Believe us, all your friends will be super jealous when you’re sleeping in a treehouse or yurt!
+Here are some cool places to stay in Oregon.

 What You'll Find in This Post

 - 1 1.
 An adorable tiny house hotel in Portland, Oregon

 - 2 2.
 A cozy vintage airstream trailer in Dayton, Oregon